Quaker State

-Quaker State is an American brand of motor oil produced by Shell, the US-based division of Shell plc since 2002, when Shell Oil Co. acquired Pennzoil-Quaker State Co. for $1.8 billion in cash and $1.1 billion in debt.
+Quaker State is an American brand of motor oils, owned by Shell USA, the US-based division of Shell plc.

 The former Quaker State Oil Refining Company had been constituted in 1924 after the Eastern Refining Co. acquired rights to the Quaker State brand name to the Phinny Brothers Oil Company, which had been producing the Quaker lubricants since 1912, gaining reputation in the U.S. after a deal signed with automotive manufacturer Franklin in 1914.
 In 1931, it became the "Quaker State Corporation" after merging with another 18 oil companies.
+In 2002, Shell acquired Pennzoil-Quaker State for $1.8 billion in cash and $1.1 billion in debt.

-The Quaker State name is derived from the nickname for Pennsylvania, the state founded by William Penn, a man of the Quaker religion.
+The Quaker State name is derived from the nickname for Pennsylvania, the state founded by William Penn, an adherent of the Quaker religion.

+The Pennzoil-Quaker State brands are sold under SOPUS Products with the address of Shell's office in Houston, Texas.

 History

 Brand background

 Quaker State's origins may be traced to the founding of Oil City in Pennsylvania, in the 19th century.
 The petroleum industry of the city brought prosperity, increasing its population from 12 families in 1860 to 6,000 five years later.
 The name "Quaker State" was adopted in 1912 when T.G.
 Phinny (owner of the Phinny Brothers Oil Company) used it to distinguish his products from competitors.
-One of the first goals of the company was to provide lubricants for Franklin Automotive Company of Syrcause, NY., signing a contract to become exclusive oil provider for the company.
+One of the first goals of the company was to provide lubricants for Franklin Automotive Company of Syracuse, New York, signing a contract to become exclusive oil provider for the company.

 By 1915, Quaker State advertised in The Saturday Evening Post becoming a known brand in the U.S.